Fred H. Besthorn, PhD, LMSW, MDiv

 Lindquist Hall 542

-Dr. Fred H. Besthorn is Professor and MSW Program Director in the School of Social Work at Wichita State University.
+Dr. Fred H. Besthorn is Professor at the School of Social Work at Wichita State University.
 Dr. Besthorn holds a B.A. in education from Sterling College, Sterling Kansas, a Master of Divinity from Grace Theological Seminary, and an M.S.W. and Ph.D. in social welfare from the University of Kansas.
 Before coming to the Wichita State University, Dr. Besthorn was for eight years Associate Professor of Social Work at the University of Northern Iowa, Cedar Falls, Iowa and was for five years Assistant Professor of Social Work at Washburn University, Topeka Kansas.

 Dr. Besthorn has training and experience in the faith community, psychotherapy, environmental